Two-path interference of single-particle pulses measured by the Unruh-DeWitt-type quantum detector

-Now, consider an ensemble composed of identical quantum detectors with the same coupling constat $\kappa$ and energy gap $\Delta E$.
-Suppose each quantum detector is effectively switched on for the same duration $\Delta_\chi$ but at different moments $t_\chi$ that are completely uncorrelated to one another.
-More precisely, during a period of time $t\in[-L,L]$ of our interest, each detector is described by the same switching function \eqref{chi}, but $t_\chi$ is treated as a random number uniformly distributed in $t_\chi\in[-L,L]$ for each member of the ensemble.
-The \emph{ensemble average} of the quantity $\mathcal{A}_{L_1} \mathcal{A}^*_{L_2}$ is then proportional to $(\Delta_\chi)^{-1}\int_{-L}^L dt_\chi \mathcal{A}_{L_1} \mathcal{A}^*_{L_2}$ up to an overall factor whose exact numerical value depends on the formally prescribed form of $\chi(t)$ and is of little interest for our purpose.
-Since the exact value of the delimiter $L$ is unimportant as long as $L$ is large enough to cover the arrival of the two coming wave packages, we take the limit $L\rightarrow\infty$ and compute the corresponding ensemble average of $\mathcal{A}_{L_1} \mathcal{A}^*_{L_2}$ up to a proportional factor as
+To compute the ensemble average, we further model the random variable $t_\chi$ as uniformly distributed in a period of time $t\in[-T,T]$ of our interest (see the right panel of \figref{fig:functions} for illustration).
+The ensemble average of some quantity $\mathcal{Q}$ is then proportional to $(\Delta_\chi)^{-1}\int_{-T}^T dt_\chi \mathcal{Q}$ up to an overall dimensionless factor whose exact numerical value depends on the formally prescribed form of $\chi(t)$ and is of little interest for our purpose.
+Since the exact value of the delimiter $T$ is unimportant as long as the interval $[-T,T]$ is large enough to cover the arrival of the two incoming wave packages, we take the limit $T\rightarrow\infty$ and compute the corresponding ensemble average of $\mathcal{Q}$ up to a proportionality factor as $(\Delta_\chi)^{-1}\int_{-\infty}^\infty dt_\chi \mathcal{Q}$.

+As $\mathcal{P}$ is given by \eqref{P in terms of AL}, to compute $\overline{\mathcal{P}}$, we first have to substitute \eqref{chi} into \eqref{AL} to recompute $\mathcal{A}_L$.
+Applying various mathematical techniques (see \appref{app:AL result chi} for the detailed derivation), we obtain

+where $g(k)$ is defined in \eqref{g(k)}.
+Consequently, the corresponding ensemble average of $\mathcal{A}_{L_1} \mathcal{A}^*_{L_2}$ up to a proportionality factor is given by (see \appref{app:deriving average AAstar} for the detailed derivation)

 where $h(k)$ is defined as